fagia/gitlab-playground/docs/STEP_6.md

 https://docs.docker.com/engine/reference/commandline/system_prune/

-Warning: this could remove other docker elements not related to this tutorial, make you sure you know what are you going to prune before executing the command!
+Warning: this could remove other docker elements not related to this tutorial, make sure you know what are you going to prune before executing the command!